numbbo/coco/docs/bbob-biobj/functions/source/index.rst

      is defined in `abstract` of conf.py.
 To flip abstract and table of contents, or update the table of contents, toggle the \generatetoc command in the 'preamble' accordingly.

 .. raw:: latex

     \abstractinrst
     \newpage

+..
+WHEN CHANGING THIS CHANGE ALSO the abstract in conf.py ACCORDINGLY

+.. raw:: html

   The ``bbob-biobj`` test suite contains 55 bi-objective functions in continuous domain which are derived from combining functions of the well-known single-objective noiseless ``bbob`` test suite.
 It will be used as the main test suite of the upcoming `BBOB-2016 workshop <http://numbbo.github.io/workshops/BBOB-2016/>`_ at GECCO.
 Besides giving the actual function definitions and presenting their (known) properties, this documentation also aims at giving the rational behind our approach in terms of function groups, instances, and potential objective space normalization.

 .. summarizing the state-of-the-art in multi-objective black-box benchmarking, at
 .. and at providing a simple tutorial on how to use these functions for actual benchmarking within the Coco framework.